RhetTbull/osxphotos/README.md

 This module will read Photos databases for any supported version on any supported OS version.
 E.g. you can read a database created with Photos 4.0 on Mac OS 10.14 on a machine running Mac OS 10.12

+NOTE: Does NOT currently support Mac OS 10.15 / Catalina and Photos 5.0.
+This module will run on Catalina but you will only be able to read Photos database files created with Photos 4.0 or lower.
+Photos 5.0 on Catalina uses an entirely new database schema and the code has not yet been udpated to work with this version.

 ## Installation instructions

 osxmetadata uses setuptools, thus simply run: